arewhyaeenn/INTRO_JAVA_OOP/README.md

 7. [Pillars of OOP via Interfaces](https://github.com/arewhyaeenn/OOP_PILLARS_1)
 8. [Pillars of OOP via Abstract Classes](https://github.com/arewhyaeenn/OOP_PILLARS_2)

+Lessons vary in length.
+They are intended to take 1-2 weeks each in a standard 4-unit course, including a lecture and practice quiz, both covering the same material as the reading.

 ## About the Author

 Hi!
 I'm Ryan McIntyre.
 I teach for the computer science department at [California State University Channel Islands](https://www.csuci.edu).
 I have two cats, stream VR games on [twitch.tv](twitch.tv), and eat an ungodly amount of hummus.